 The immediate result of these conversations was not a baby, but an all inclusive, weeklong vacation in Cancun.
 “We always laughed that we’d get pregnant fast so we wanted a last hoorah; a big trip was our last box left to check.”

 Sure enough, a month after returning from Cancun, Bethany was pregnant.

-“I had a sneaking suspicion so even before I knew, I did the whole, ‘take a sip’ fake drinking at a wedding.
-I took six tests before I texted my best friend Sheila—I so badly wanted to surprise Kevin.”
+“I had a sneaking suspicion.
+Even before I knew, I did the whole, ‘take a sip’ fake drinking at a wedding.
+I took six tests before I texted my best friend Sheila.
+I so badly wanted to surprise Kevin.”
 Bethany and Kevin are huge Blackhawks fans and Kevin’s lucky number is four.
 They always do date nights on Monday, so the following Monday Bethany brought him a baby sized number four Blackhawks jersey with a note.
 “I’ll never forget the look on his face, it was such a cool moment.”
 Even with everything that happened later, Bethany’s voice is pure happiness when she tells me this.

 “That first night was so joyful, but when we went for the ultrasound I just knew something wasn’t right.”

 After much anticipation, Bethany and Kevin went to their 10-week appointment, where the doctor told them she’d found some extra cells in Bethany’s uterus.
 She reassured them it was normal and that she’d just scrape them out.

 “I didn’t share this gut feeling with Kevin; he’s so carefree and I’m always the worry wart.
 As soon as they did the pap smear, it was abnormal but the doctors kept reassuring me that pregnancy does crazy things to your body and everything would be OK.”